Distribution of primes of split reductions for abelian surfaces: Characterization of absolutely simple abelian varieties over finite fields

 \subsection{Absolutely simple abelian surfaces over finite fields}

 Now we go back to the setting of abelian surfaces.
-Masiner and Nart \cite{MaNa02} gave a complete description of an absolutely simple abelian surface over finite field via its characteristic polynomial. \begin{lemma} Let $f(X)=X^4+a_1X^3+a_2X^2+qa_1X+q^2\in \Z[X]$ be a $q$-Weil polynomial and let
+The following result of Masiner and Nart \cite{MaNa02} provides a complete description of an absolutely simple abelian surface over a finite field via its characteristic polynomial.